 Secure Internet for Kids Online

-Beyond social media and time considerations, there are other factors to consider to surf safely the internet.
+Beyond social media and time considerations, there are other factors to consider to surf the internet safely.
 Although software can block certain pages, it does not offer absolute protection.
-Explain to your child not to publish any personal data, like their name, addresses, or telephone numbers online.
+Explain to your child not to publish any personal data, like their name, addresses, telephone number, or location online.
 Your child should ask you before downloading anything since they could accidentally download a computer virus or some expensive bonus feature.

 Even if you’re not watching their every move, be sure to check your credit card, or even their browsing history to make sure they haven’t done anything that violates your family’s internet guidelines.
 Is that a violation of trust?
 Perhaps- but trust has to be earned.
-Using the internet is a privilege, NOT a right, and your awareness of their activity can help keep your child safe.
-It could even save their life!
+Using the internet is a privilege, NOT a right, and your awareness of their activity can help keep your child safe and protected.

 Ideally, you want to develop a relationship of trust so your child comes to you as soon as they discover something strange on the internet.
 Even the most conscientious child could come across a porn site while innocently researching for homework.
 When these things happen, you want them to come to you so you can talk about it.